beckadamtheinventor/BOS/README.md

 Once both toolchains are installed, run `make` from your system's command line while in the repo's root directory.

+# Transferring programs
+There are a few ways that programs can be transferred.
+Programs can be packaged with the ROM image for use with CEmu, [https://ce-programming.github.io/CEmu/], transferred from a FAT32 formatted USB drive, or sent via serial-connect.
+If the program is written for BOS, read the README file that came with the program, (chances are the author has provided one) and look for install instructions.

+## FAT32 USB drive

+You will need a USB-mini male to USB female OTG adapter (or equivalent) to connect a USB drive to the calc.
+Once you have the drive, run the program titled "msd" (path on-calc: `/opt/bin/msd`), plug it in, and use enter to select files.

+## serial-connect

+You will need the cable that came with the calculator (or equivalent) to use serial-connect, as well as the PySerial Python module on your PC.
+Run the program titled "srl" (path on-calc: `/opt/bin/srl`), plug the cable into your PC and calc, then run (with python) the file titled `serial-connect.py` in the BOS source folder.
+From there, you should get an interactive prompt PC-side, with instructions.

 # Updating BOS
-In order to update BOS at this time you will need to either reinstall TIOS, or install the update via a FAT32 formatted USB flash drive.
+In order to update BOS, you will need to either reinstall TIOS, transfer the updater via a FAT32 formatted USB flash drive, or using the serial-connect.
 Updating by USB is over 3x faster than doing a fresh install however, and should be preferred if possible.
-To uninstall, press the reset button found on the back of the calculator, open the recovery menu by pressing F1/y= and press del.
+To uninstall, press the reset button found on the back of the calculator, (quickly) open the recovery menu by pressing F1/y= and press del.
+The update files are BOSUPDTR.BIN and BOSOSPT2.BIN, the install files are BOSOS.8xp and BOSOSpt2.8xv.

 # BOS Recovery Options